Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 smiling lady wearing shoulder length Senegalese twists

-As the name implies, this type of twists stops right or just below your shoulders.
+As the name implies, these twists stop at or just below your shoulders.
 They are moderate and can be of any size, whether thin, medium, or jumbo.

 lady wearing shoulder height Senegalese twists